 During the 1990s and 2000s, an influx of immigrants from Latin America and Mexico fueled a period of rapid growth in the number of Latinos in the United States.
-At the peak between 1995 and 2000, the Latino population grew by an average of 4.8 percent per year.4
+At the peak between 1995 and 2000, the Latino population grew by an average of 4.8 percent per year.

-In more recent years, growth has slowed to an average of about 2 percent per year.5 Even at this pace, Hispanics are the second fastest growing racial or ethnic group, trailing Asians.6
+Over the past four years, growth has slowed to an average of 2.2 percent per year.
+Even at this pace, Hispanics are the second fastest growing racial or ethnic group, trailing Asians.

-Last year, the number of Hispanics living in the United States increased by nearly 1.2 million, accounting for almost half of the growth in the U.S. population during that period.
-While immigration used to be the primary driver of growth in the Hispanic population, it accounted for less than 30 percent of this most recent increase, which was mostly due to "natural growth" -the fact that the number of Latino births in the United States exceeded the number of deaths.
+Last year alone, the number of Hispanics living in the United States increased by over 1.1 million, accounting for almost half of the growth in the U.S. population in 2014.
+While immigration used to be the primary driver of growth in the Hispanic population, it accounted for less than one-quarter of this most recent increase, which was due to "natural growth" -the fact that the number of Latino births in the United States exceeded the number of deaths.

 Over the long term, the growth of the Hispanic population will reshape the United States.
-The U.S. Census Bureau estimates that the Hispanic share of the population will grow from over 17 percent in 2015 to almost 29 percent in 2060.
-In comparison, the non-Hispanic white share of the population, currently 62 percent, is projected to shrink to less than 44 percent in 2060.
-The Asian share of the population is expected to increase from 5 percent to 9 percent, while the non-Hispanic black share will edge up from 12 percent to nearly 13 percent.
-9
+The U.S. Census Bureau estimates that the Hispanic share of the population will grow from 17 percent in 2014 to almost 30 percent in 2060.
+In comparison, the non-Hispanic white share of the population, currently 62 percent, is projected to decline to less than 44 percent in 2060.
+The Asian share of the population is expected to increase from 5 percent to 9 percent, while the non-Hispanic black share will edge up from 13 percent to 16 percent.